gilmatok/Destiny/README.md

 2. **Download and install Visual Studio**: The community version is offered for free on Microsoft website.
 3. **Download and install MySQL**: Install a SQL server of your choice (pref.
 WampServer).
 4. **Build the Destiny solution provided with Visual Studio**
-5. **Run Destiny**
+5. **Run Destiny**: Execute the servers in order: WvsCenter -> WvsLogin -> WvsGame(s).

-The server will guide you through the process of configuring Destiny automatically.
+Each server will guide you through the process of configuring it automatically.